-- 8.2 Records of investigation may include copies of the complaint, details regarding the incident/complaint, investigation notes, summaries, or reports. - 8.3 Human resources will maintain investigation records pertaining to employees in a confidential file. - 8.4 Records shall be kept for a period of a minimum of two years and in accordance with LDSB's Records Retention Schedule.
-If, at the time prescribed in the retention schedule, there is no litigation, investigation, ongoing concerns, or further activity under these procedures and the 7030 Human Rights and Workplace Harassment Policy involving a party to the original complaint, all records of the complaint will may be destroyed.
+- 8.3 Human resources will maintain investigation records pertaining to employees in a confidential file. - 8.4 Records shall be kept for a period of a minimum of two years and in accordance with LDSB's Records Retention Schedule.
+If, at the time prescribed in the retention schedule, there is no litigation, investigation, ongoing concerns, or further activity under these procedures and the 7030 Human Rights and Workplace Harassment Policy involving a party to the original complaint, all records of the complaint may be destroyed.
 A record of the type of document destroyed, by whom and when, should be kept in accordance with privacy legislation. - 8.4.1 The director of education and superintendent of human resources must approve the destruction of records of the complaints from an employee's confidential file.
-Approval will not be unreasonably withheld. - 8.4.2 For records of complaints against the superintendent of human resources, the director of education and chair of the Board of Trustees should follow the advice of the external legal counsel who managed the complaint. - 8.4.3 For records of complaints against the director of education, the chair of the Board of Trustees should follow the advice of the external legal counsel and human resources expert who managed the complaint.
+Approval will not be unreasonably withheld. - 8.4.2 For records of complaints against a superintendent, the director of education should follow the advice of the external legal counsel who managed the complaint. - 8.4.3 For records of complaints against the director of education, the Board of Trustees should follow the advice of the external legal counsel and human resources expert who managed the complaint.